arthurdt115/arthurdt115.github.io/_projects/3_Final.md

 ---
-name: Final Project "Driving the Future"
+name: Final Project, "Driving the Future"
 tools: [Python, HTML, vega-lite, Altair]
 image: assets/pngs/visualization3.png
-description: This is a project that aim to showcase different electric range that a certain car brand model's has!
-Created By Arthur Darma
+description: This is a project that aim to explore the relationship between electric vehicle makes and their associated models' electric ranges.
 custom_js:
   - vega.min
   - vega-lite.min